Kong/kong/DEVELOPER.md

  * NEW: The `new_after_finish` phase of all applicable migration tests is run.

-Upgrade tests are run using [busted].
+Upgrade tests are run using [busted](https://github.com/lunarmodules/busted).
 To support the specific testing method of upgrade testing, a number of helper functions are defined in the [spec/upgrade_helpers.lua](spec/upgrade_helpers.lua) module.
 Migration tests use functions from this module to define test cases